osxzxso/extension-bookmarker/README.md

 - Import and export all categories and corresponding bookmarks.
 - Add multiple tags to each bookmark for improved organization, filtering, and retrieval.
 - Sort bookmarks in alphabetical (A-Z, Z-A) or chronological (New-Old, Old-New) order.
+- Add personal note to each bookmark for added context and better recall.
+- View that includes each bookmark's properties and note, as well as marketplace details such as: download count, rating, and last update date.
 ### ISSUES - last updated on 6/25/23
-⬜ Remove Extension bookmark command from the command palette doesn't work, and needs to account for when there are no bookmakrs yet and the command is executed.
+⬜ Remove Extension bookmark command from the command palette doesn't work, and needs to account for when there are no bookmarks yet and the command is executed.
+Perhaps other commands when used in the command palette are not working either.
+Look into it.
+⬜ Import Export needs to account for all of the Bookmark object's properties, since new properties have been added.
+That way all added data will be included (no loss) when importing or exporting.
 ⬜ UI commands appear in the command palette.
 Hide them from the command palette, if possible.
 ⬜ Add a screenshot(s) to this README.md file.